Inspiring the Minds of Post-graduates for Research in Earth and Space Sciences

 To attract, motivate and train young talent to undertake research in geomagnetism and allied fields, the institute has conceived the “IMPRESS” program for post-graduate students from Indian universities.
 The details of the program are as follows:

 What is IMPRESS ?

 Each year, IIG will be organizing IMPRESS program at one of its several research centres.
 The inaugural meet was organized at the KSKGRL regional centre of IIG at Allahabad.
 IMPRESS will comprise of research motivation talks, plenary lectures, seminars and laboratory sessions related to the research activities of the IIG.
 The programme will be limited to maximum 25 participants.
 Participation in this program is by invitation.
 The goal of IMPRESS is to motivate young minds towards electing research as a career; to make them experience the joy of discovery.
 IMPRESS would strive to make post-graduate students realize that research is indeed an exciting and sublime experience and an exclusive preserve of the chosen.
 This program provides a rare opportunity for young students in India to learn about current areas of research in Earth and Space Sciences, through interaction and exposition sessions with IIG scientists and young researchers.
 During the meet, they would be exposed to state-of-art observation tools which would provide them glimpses of inner-working of the Earth’s interior and enable them grasp the processes in the atmosphere which are so vital for our very survival on this planet.
 We consider the program a success when the young minds are ignited.

-Post Graduate students (below 25 years of age) from Department of Physics/ Space Physics/ Atmospheric Physics/ Geophysics/Earth Sciences from select Universities.
+Post Graduate students (below 25 years of age) pursuing degrees in Physics/Space Physics/ Atmospheric Physics/ Geophysics/Earth Sciences are eligible to attend IMPRESS.